By Eric Curl

 “Density bonus” program aims to encourage affordable housing development

-During the meeting, the commission will also consider a “density bonus” zoning amendment proposed by the city to encourage the development of affordable housing.
+During the meeting, the commission also approved a “density bonus” zoning amendment proposed by the city to encourage the development of affordable housing.

 The requested text amendment sought by would grant variances to allow a reduced lot area per unit below the minimum specified by these zoning districts, provided that the reduced lot area is used to facilitate affordable housing through the proposed density bonus program.

-Staff is recommending approval of the amendment, with that condition that certain requirements be met prior to the program’s implementation.
+Staff recommended approval of the amendment, with that condition that certain requirements be met prior to the program’s implementation.

 Those requirements include: